 Theft and Scams

 Some scammers buy an altcoin and then tell everyone else about it.
 After the altcoin rises high enough, the scammer unloads the position in a pump-and-dump scheme.
-Scammers may promise to increase your holdings and ask for your private keys to fulfilling this objective.
+Scammers may promise to increase your holdings and ask for your private keys to fulfill this objective.
 These scammers often run off with your holdings, and you’ll never hear from them again.
 If someone asks for payment via crypto or asks for sensitive information such as your private keys, the person is probably a scammer.

 Regulation

 Cryptocurrencies are currently legal in the U.S., but that ruling can change at any time.
-China’s stance on crypto demonstrates governments can change their minds about crypto at any moment.
+China’s stance on crypto demonstrates that governments can change their minds about it at any moment.
 Some regulations may not ban crypto but make it less appealing.
 Investors should monitor how countries perceive crypto and the new laws they make in response to virtual currencies.

 Limited History